aileot/nvim-laurel/doc/laurel.md

 ##### Steps to update deprecated features before breaking changes

-0. Make sure you can update your vimrcs on stable enviromnent: launch multiple instances of Neovim which have already loaded your stable config, i.e., detached from the unstable vimrcs about to undergoing changes.
+0. Make sure you can update your vimrcs on stable environment: launch multiple instances of Neovim which have already loaded your stable config, i.e., detached from the unstable vimrcs about to undergoing changes.